 Each of these issues was set up as a Brief (see image below), consisting of a title and short abstract, outlining the latest scientific understanding.
 Evidence was crowd-sourced by researchers uploading their peer-reviewed papers with a summary of the key findings, and setting the level of consensus between the paper and the Brief, ranging from refutes to supports.

-The explorer tool within ScienceBrief (see image below) positions evidence within a visualisation of consensus on the x axis and publication year on the y axis.
-This shows any convergence over time if more evidence appears on the right.
+The explorer tool within ScienceBrief (see image below) positioned evidence within a visualisation of consensus on the x axis and publication year on the y axis.
+This showed any convergence over time if more evidence appeared on the right.
 Evidence was tagged upon upload with keywords and geographic location, so the explorer tool was a quick way to access evidence relating to specific issues.
-By hovering over the publications (shown by self-organising bubbles) the reader could see the details of the paper and read the summary of the key findings.
+By hovering over the publications (shown by self-organising bubbles), the reader could see the details of the paper and read the summary of the key findings.

 Example of the explorer tool (consensus visualisation) for wildfires, showing 208 peer-reviewed publications were linked, with 173 summaries of key findings.
 An automated metric determined the level of consensus, which was “Clear” in this case.

-A detailed account of ScienceBrief and the vision for utilising information technology to support the aims of IPCC assessment process is given in a new peer-reviewed paper published by npj Climate Action (due to be published early November 2023).
-Within this paper the rising potential of artificial intelligence (AI) to support a future development of a ScienceBrief-like tool is also discussed.
-Important investments are needed to provide AI-based tools that help authors of future assessment report to comprehensively assess and synthesise an exponentially growing literature.
+A detailed account of ScienceBrief and the vision for utilising information technology to support the aims of IPCC assessment process was given in a peer-reviewed paper in 2023, published by npj Climate Action.
+Within this paper, the rising potential of artificial intelligence (AI) to support a future development of a ScienceBrief-like tool is also discussed.
+Important investments are needed to provide AI-based tools that help authors of future assessment reports to comprehensively assess and synthesise an exponentially growing literature.

 ScienceBrief Reviews